ppeetteerrs/personal-website/content/series/gem5/3_minorcpu/index.md

 <div class="wp-block-jetpack-markdown">
   <p>
-    An <code>InputBuffer</code> is just an implementation of a <code>Queue</code> interface with an additional <code>elementPtr</code> attribute in front of the queue.
+    An `InputBuffer` is just an implementation of a `Queue` interface with an additional `elementPtr` attribute in front of the queue.
 It is just a data item that lies in front of the queue and uses pointer instead of value (claimed to improve efficiency zzzzz).
-Other than that, the <code>InputBuffer</code> behaves exactly like a queue.
+Other than that, the `InputBuffer` behaves exactly like a queue.
   </p>
 </div>